DownArrows/dab/README.md

 ### TODO

- - add a "last\_scanned" column to tracked table so as to detect when an user needs to be scanned further than max\_age (useful if the bot was down for days)
  - launch the web server while connecting to reddit and discord
  - retry connecting to reddit and discord
  - auto post reports to a specific sub and maintain its wiki